Top 10 Inspiring Product Designers We Love (In No Particular Order)

 1. Buckminster Fuller

-It would almost be quicker to list what Buckminster Fuller isn’t known for.
-As well as an architect and designer, Fuller was a renowned futurist, philosopher, writer, and more.
-His underlying goal was to use his ideas and designs to help humanity and solve problems, including environmental destruction and poverty.
-While he may not have single-handedly overcome these complex issues during his lifetime, he certainly made significant progress and inspired the next generation of influential product designers.
-Examples of his ground-breaking creations include the energy-efficient, affordable Dymaxion House and geodesic domes, which distribute weight equally while using minimal design materials.
+It would be easier to list what Buckminster Fuller was not known for.
+Alongside his work as an architect and designer, Fuller was also a futurist, philosopher, writer, and inventor.
+His central aim was to use design and ideas to improve life for humanity and address global challenges such as environmental damage and poverty.
+While he did not solve these complex problems on his own, his work pushed progress forward and influenced a new generation of product designers.
+His most recognised creations include the energy efficient and affordable Dymaxion House, along with geodesic domes that distribute weight evenly while using very little material.

 2. Isambard Kingdom Brunel: Industrial Designer